Zack Fleishman: Tennis career

 Fleishman began playing tennis at the age of 8.
 At the age of 18, he played one season (1998–99) of collegiate tennis at the University of California at Los Angeles (UCLA), at the No. 2 position.
-That year Fleishman helped UCLA to the No. 1 ranking in the country, and to the final of the National Collegiate Athletics Association championships.
+That year Fleishman helped UCLA to the No. 1 ranking in the country, and to the final of the National Collegiate Athletic Association championships.
 In the ITF junior world rankings, he reached No. 18 in singles in 1998.
 After one year of competing on the collegiate level, Fleishman opted to turn professional in 2000.

 He has won seven professional singles titles (and numerous doubles titles) in his career, starting with back-to-back satellite wins in El Salvador on hard court, followed by a win in Honduras on red clay.
 Fleishman then won back-to-back titles again, this time in his native California, winning two futures events in Redding and Chico (he also won the doubles title).
 Later, he was able to establish himself on the challenger circuit, winning a US$25,000 event in Ecuador on red clay and then a US$50,000 event in Vietnam on hard court.
 This propelled his ranking to 11th in the United States and World # 127.
 In 2008, Zack added another professional tournament victory to his resume winning the Costa Mesa Tennis Futures.

 In his career Fleishman notably defeated Fernando González, David Nalbandian, Vince Spadea, Agustín Calleri, Mardy Fish, Robby Ginepri, Daniel Nestor, Tomáš Berdych, Kei Nishikori, Kevin Anderson, Santiago Giraldo, Yen-Hsun Lu, Denis Istomin, Nicolas Mahut, and Joachim Johansson.